stagepluspro-create/MasterBuild420/README.md

 4. **Set up Supabase database:**

+   a. **IMPORTANT:** Use the existing Supabase instance from `.env`
-   a.
-Create a new Supabase project at https://app.supabase.com
+      - DO NOT create a new Supabase project
+      - The database is already configured with 51 tables
+      - All migrations have been applied

+   b. **Verify schema integrity:**
+      ```bash
+      npm install
+      npm run validate-schema
+      ```
+      This will verify:
+      - All 51 required tables exist
+      - All RLS policies are in place
+      - No hashed/corrupted table names
+      - Database functions are present

+   c. **If starting fresh** (new Supabase project):
-   b.
-Apply all migrations from `/supabase/migrations/` in order:
+      - Apply migrations in chronological order from `/supabase/migrations/`
-      - Use Supabase SQL Editor
+      - Use Supabase SQL Editor or CLI
-      - Or use Supabase CLI: `supabase db push`

-   c.
-Verify tables exist:
-      - `profiles`
-      - `subscriptions`
-      - `teams`
-      - `projects`
-      - `presets`
-      - And 20+ more (see migrations folder)
+      - Run `npm run validate-schema` after to confirm

 5. **Start development server:**
 ```bash